michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 26. And it was said to him from the Spirit of Holiness, that he should not see death, until he had seen the Meshicha of the Lord.

-27. Behold, this man came in the Spirit to the temple, and when his parentsFathers. brought in Jeshu the child, to do for him as it is commanded in the law,
+27. Behold, this man came in the Spirit to the temple, and when his parents

 28. he took him upon his arms and blessed Aloha, and said,